-Pet Buckle Seat Belts for Dogs have been crash tested by the Center for Advanced Product Evaluation (CAPE).
+Pet Buckle Car Seat Belts for Dogs were Tested by the Center for Advanced Product Evaluation (CAPE)

 Photo courtesy of AllThingsDogBlog.

 Bark-Buckle UP is an independent consultant and safety adviser, providing unbiased product reviews.
 Their dog car safety belt review of the Pet Buckle says it is "One of the easiest harnesses to put on, adjust, and remove.", "Features automotive quality buckles, latches and adjusters.", "Will not choke or cinch the dog's abdomen area."
-To read more from Bark-Buckle UP click HERE.
+Visit Bark-Buckle UP to read more.

 Not every dog car safety belt review is positive.
 Some people found that if their dog moved around too much, their dog got tangled or twisted in the tether or safety belt of the car.
 Some dogs could also slip out of the harness.
 Another complaint has been the plastic diamond chest piece slips.
 However, Pet Buckle has assured us that this design flaw has been corrected.